Do-Gon Kim

 PD Control on JetCobot

-Research Project | Nonlinear Control Group | Columbia University
+Research Project | Nonlinear Controls Research Group | Columbia University

 Vibecheck Project Image

-Hand Gesture-Based Robotic Gripper Control
+Hand Gesture based Parallel Gripper Control

 Research Project | ROAM Lab | Columbia University